 |Rental Car||90 mins||$20+ /day||Book here|

 |Collectivo||4+ hrs||$8 /person||Click here|

-⚠ WARNING FOR USA TRAVELERS TO MEXICO ⚠
+⚠ IMPORTANT TIP FOR USA TRAVELERS TO MEXICO IN 2021 ⚠

-Covid tests are now mandatory to fly to the USA.
-Many travelers are testing positive and put into expensive mandated quarantine instead of flying home (just read the horror stories in this USA Today article).
-If you do travel, be safe, make a plan for quarantine, and consider travel insurance.
+Covid tests are now mandatory to fly back to the USA.
+Even vaccinated travelers can test positive, and if you do you’ll put into expensive mandated quarantine instead of flying home (just read the horror stories in this USA Today article).
+My top Mexico travel tip is to always make a backup plan for quarantine and consider travel insurance.
 While not legally required yet, I feel like I’d be tempting fate without it during a pandemic.
 Plus, it’s actually pretty cheap!
 World Nomads is my personal go-to during covid times.
 But do your own research and stay safe out there!

 Option 1: Renting a Car & Drive to Valladolid